ibm-cloud-docs/activity-tracker/manage_eu_acc.md

 # Managing events for an EU-supported account
 {: #manage_eu_acc}

 Across every industry, organizations require tighter controls and visibility into where their data is stored and processed in the {{site.data.keyword.cloud_notm}}.
-To manage events that are generated in your **EU-supported account** by using the {{site.data.keyword.atracker_full_notm}} service, consider the following information:
+To manage events that are generated in your **EU-supported account** by using the {{site.data.keyword.at_full_notm}} service, consider the following information:
 {: shortdesc}

 * [You must enable your account to be EU-supported](/docs/services/activity-tracker?topic=activity-tracker-manage_eu_acc#manage_eu_acc_step1), so support is handled by team members in the European Union.
 * You must **configure resources to collect global events in an EU-supported location.** For {{site.data.keyword.at_full_notm}} hosted event search offerings, you must provision 1 {{site.data.keyword.at_full_notm}} instance in the `EU-DE (Frankfurt)` location.
 (You can only have 1 instance per region.)
-For {{site.data.keyword.atracker_full_notm}} , you must configure the route that is defined in an EU-supported location to collect global events.
+For {{site.data.keyword.atracker_full_notm}}, you must configure the route that is defined in an EU-supported location to collect global events.
 * You must **restrict access to users** to manage and view events.
 * You must ensure that you configure **an EU-Supported {{site.data.keyword.cos_full_notm}} (COS) bucket**.
 * To monitor activity from {{site.data.keyword.cloud_notm}} services and Cloud Foundry (CF) resources, you must provision these resources in an EU location such as Frankfurt.

     For services that generate global events such as the {{site.data.keyword.cos_full_notm}} (COS) service, when you provision this service, the instance is not bound to a specific location, but COS resources such as buckets are location-bound.
 As soon as you provision a COS instance, you get [global events](/docs/activity-tracker?topic=activity-tracker-event_types#event_types_global) automatically.
 You can also enable management and data events per bucket.
 For {{site.data.keyword.at_full_notm}} hosted event search offerings, when you enable all events to go to the Frankfurt instance, the global, management, and data events are hosted from the same {{site.data.keyword.at_full_notm}} instance in Frankfurt.
-For {{site.data.keyword.atracker_full_notm}} , you must configure a location in your account to collect global events.
+For {{site.data.keyword.atracker_full_notm}}, you must configure a location in your account to collect global events.
 If you need to collect all types of events, you should configure the location where your bucket is provisioned.
 [Learn more about COS global events.](/docs/services/cloud-object-storage?topic=cloud-object-storage-at-events#at-actions-global).